badivana/badivana/README.md

 Deep Learning project built using PyTorch for Pneumonia Detection from Chest X-ray Images.

-### 🎓 EduBoard
+### 🎓  Driving Monitor in Python

-Responsive educational website built using HTML, CSS, and JavaScript.
+Project using computer vision to monitor driving

 ### 💻 DSA Practice